KevKibe/Docker-AWS-CloudWatch-Logging-Application/README.md

-## Guide
+## Introduction
 This application facilitates running Docker containers and streaming their logs to AWS CloudWatch.
 It leverages Python's Docker SDK and Boto3 library for AWS interactions.
-Below is a comprehensive guide to help developers get started and use the application efficiently.
+Below is a comprehensive guide to help developers get started and use the application efficiently.<br>
+This guide is intended for software developers, DevOps professionals, and system administrators with basic knowledge of Docker, AWS, and Python.
+It's particularly useful for those looking to automate log management and monitoring in a cloud environment.

 ## Prerequisites
 - Python: Ensure Python 3.6 or newer is installed.
+[Python Installation Guide](https://wiki.python.org/moin/BeginnersGuide/Download)

 - Docker: Docker must be installed and running on your system.
+[Docker Installation Guide](https://docs.docker.com/engine/install/)

-- AWS Account: An AWS account is required, with access to CloudWatch Logs.
+- AWS Account: An AWS account is required, with access to CloudWatch Logs.[AWS Account Setup](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html)

 ## Setup